 2. Employee and student health data shall be shared outside the school district only in accordance with state and federal law and with the school district’s policies on employee and student records and data.

-If a medical condition of student or staff threatens public health, it must be reported to the Commissioner of Health.
+If a medical condition of student or staff poses a risk to public health, it must be reported to the Minnesota Department of Health of Health.

-The school district shall, with the assistance of the Commissioners of Health and Education, implement a program to prevent and reduce the risk of sexually transmitted diseases in accordance with Minn.
+The school district shall, with the assistance of the Commissioners of Health and Education, implement a program to prevent and reduce the risk of infectious disease spread in addition to sexually transmitted diseases in accordance with Minn.
 Stat. § 121A.23 which includes:

-1. planning materials, guidelines, and other technically accurate and updated information provided through the special services department
+1. planning materials, guidelines, and other technically accurate and updated information that supports the reduction of risk and methods for reducing the likelihood of infection from disease;

 2. a comprehensive, developmentally appropriate, technically accurate, and updated curriculum that includes helping students to abstain from sexual activity until marriage;